wazuh/wazuh-chef/cookbooks/wazuh_filebeat/README.md

 ## Installation

 Create a role, wazuh_filebeat.
-Add attributes per above as needed to customize installation.
+Add attributes per above as needed to customize the installation.